LLNL/blt/docs/api/target.rst

     blt_install_tpl_setups(DESTINATION <dir>)

-Install CMake files for configuring and importing third-party libraries (TPLs).
+Install CMake files for configuring and importing BLT's third-party library (TPL) targets in downstream projects.

 DESTINATION
-  Directory under the project's installation directory to install the TPL setups.
+  Directory relative to the project's installation directory where the installed BLT setup files will end up.

-This macro will install files used to configure the TPLs OpenMP, MPI, CUDA, and HIP.
-Each file uses generator expressions to determine compile and link flags needed by a TPL, then calls ``blt_import_library`` to setup the TPL.
-Any project that requires OpenMP, MPI, CUDA, or HIP should call this macro, and must ``include`` the file ``BLTSetupTargets.cmake`` from its ``*-config.cmake`` file.
-The file ``BLTSetupTargets.cmake`` is also installed by this macro.
-This file will then setup the TPLs when a downstream project calls ``find_package`` on the base project.
+This macro will install setup files used to recreate the necessary BLT targets OpenMP, MPI, CUDA, and HIP.

+The setup files are located in cmake/thirdparty relative to BLT.
+These setup files will call the necessary `find_packages` for each needed target and populate them with the necessary target information, such as compile and link flags.
+The BLT targets are then recreated via ``blt_import_library``.  ``BLTSetupTargets.cmake`` MUST be included from your project created config file, such as ``<lowercasePackageName>-config.cmake`` or ``<PackageName>Config.cmake``.
+For example, as long as you called this macro with the same ``DESTINATION`` as your exported project targets, ``include(${CMAKE_CURRENT_LIST_DIR}/BLTSetupTargets.cmake)`` will recreate the BLT targets in a downstream project.

+.. note::
   This macro is meant to replace ``blt_export_tpl_targets`` as the favored way to configure TPLs for use by projects downstream.
 An internal flag makes it impossible to call both from the same project.

-.. note::
-  ``BLTSetupTargets.cmake`` MUST be included from ``<project-name>-config.cmake`` in order for this macro to work correctly.
-In order for this file to be found, it should be included as ``include(<project-installation-directory>/<DESTINATION>)``, where ``DESTINATION`` is the argument passed to ``blt_install_tpl_setups``.